wells5609/X-Editable-ACF/README.md

 ## Contributing

 Everyone is welcome to help contribute and improve this project.
-Suggestions & money are welcome.
+Suggestions & money are also welcome.

 ## Support